Rays beat Red Sox 3-2 as Boston files protest over lineup

 After the protest was made and the game resumed, Kolarek got a first-pitch grounder from Rafael Devers.

-However, Kolarek was placed in the third spot, replacing designated hitter Austin Meadows, while Lowe went into the nine hole.
-Cora maintained that since Kolarek had replaced Choi, the Rays still had a DH in the game and there was only one lineup spot in which to place Kolarek.

-“The pitcher moved to a position and we felt there were some illegal substitutions,” Cora said.
-“It was a mess, and I wasn’t even able to keep up with Angel.
-So we protested the game, and we’ll see where it goes.”

-An unhappy Cora again talked with the umpires after the third out, which delayed the start of the bottom of the eighth.
+An unhappy Cora again talked with the umpires after the third out, which delayed the start of the bottom on the eighth.

-“There appeared to be some confusion, but I’m confident we got it right at the end of the day,” Cash said.
-“Obviously, it’s not customary what took place.”

 Price (7-4) went six innings, giving up three runs, four hits and two walks while striking out eight.